Swallowing the elephant (part 4)

 };

-Each triangle in the mesh is represented by a Triangle
+Each triangle in the mesh is represented by a Triangle, which inherits

 possible: they only store a pointer to the mesh that they’re a